Kevke93/CodingGame/readme.txt

-#Solution for Coding Game Puzzles for www.codinggame.com
+# Solution for Coding Game Puzzles

+    The puzzles are sorted in levels.
+From easy to very hard.

+    The puzzles can be found under https://www.codingame.com/training